 To make a choice, we must determine some characteristics, including the bulk (about 2 × 5 mm max.) and the pull force.
 What is the pull force of magnets used above?
 To get an idea, I tried to lift a 25 g ballast steel plate with an entire 12 mm magnet: we’re just getting there.
 I deduce that the proper magnet should have a force of about 8 g — one third.

 In the neodymium magnet category, we can find some very tiny, €0.03 each, against €0.43 at CDF.
 But their force is 25 g!
 It’s way too much!
-So, for the moment, I didn’t find anything suitable.
+So, for the moment, I haven’t find anything better than CDF’s magnets.

 2-pole DIP switch